 Output:

-Explanation: The above Java program takes user input using the BufferedReader class.
+Explanation: In the above example, user input in Java is taken using the BufferedReader class.
 Then it asks for the user’s name and reads it as a string.
 Further, asks for the user’s age, reads it, and converts it to an integer.
 Finally, it prints a greeting message and closes the BufferedReader.

 Get 100% Hike!